Storm Preparedness: Service Impacts and Safety Tips

 - Waterfront/Oceanside Street Closures

-- Emergency officials may close The Embarcadero from Pier 39 to AT&T Park due to high waves along the waterfront.
+- Emergency officials may close The Embarcadero from Pier 39 to Oracle Park due to high waves along the waterfront.
 Sections along with the Great Highway may also be closed and transit services rerouted.

 - Power Outages